Vlad-Ber/loldraftai/apps/desktop/README.md

 # Desktop

 This is the desktop app code for DraftKing.
-It uses Electron and React.
+It uses Electron and React, and is built with Vite.
 It uses some components from a local package of this monorepo, the `@draftking/ui` package.

+The desktop app is is different from the web frontend because for now it only has a single page, the equivelent of draft/page.tsx in the web frontend.
+The desktop app is able to communicate with local ports, it has a feature that allows to track a local game of League of Legends.

 # React + TypeScript + Vite